CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 ## Nextflow module
 Nextflow is also available as a module on Puhti.
 One can choose the version of the nextflow depending on the requirement of your own pipeline.
-Please note that the Nextflow version starting from 23.04.3 can only be used for pipelines built with DSL2.
+Please note that the Nextflow version starting from 23.04.3 can only be used for pipelines built with DSL2 syntax.
 You can downgrade to lower versions for DSL1-compliant pipelines.

 Nextflow can be loaded for example as